 Adam first encountered Tibetan Buddhism in 1994 when he taught English at two monasteries near Darjeeling in India.
 He went on to study at the School of Oriental and African Studies (SOAS) in London; the Rangjung Yeshe Institute in Kathmandu, where he also taught Tibetan and served as an interpreter; the Library of Tibetan Works and Archives in Dharamsala; Oxford University, where he earned a Master’s degree in Oriental Studies; and again at SOAS, where he completed his PhD with a thesis entitled A Greater Perfection?
 Scholasticism, Comparativism and Issues of Sectarian Identity in Early 20th Century Writings on rDzogs-chen.

-In 2018 he was a senior teaching fellow at SOAS, lecturing on Buddhist philosophy and critical approaches to Buddhist Studies.
+In 2018 Adam was a senior teaching fellow at SOAS, lecturing on Buddhist philosophy and critical approaches to Buddhist Studies.

 He is currently leading a project to translate the entire collected writings (gsung ‘bum) of Jamyang Khyentse Chökyi Lodrö (1893–1959) into English, with support from the Khyentse Foundation and Terton Sogyal Trust.